www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2022-10-25-consider-compatibility-with-git-repo-manager.md

-# Consider compatibility with git-repo-manager
+# Consider compatibility with git-repo-manager.
 * Issue number: [\#53](https://codeberg.org/splitcells-net/net.splitcells.network.community/issues/53)
 # Task Description
 Make repos process compatible to git-repo-manager and consider using it as a gui for meta repos,